The Importance of Chemical Compatibility

 Check your fluid is compatible!

-Now you understand the importance of your fluid being compatible, you just need to know what materials are suitable for it!
-Download our chart here that covers a comprehensive list of fluids and how they react with different materials, or alternatively contact our technical sales engineers for advice.
+Download our chart here that covers a comprehensive list of fluids and how they react with different materials.